Streamerbot/streamerbot-wiki/Translations.md

 ---

 # Translations
+> This way of translating the wiki is temporary `KK964` out the discord is working on a way better solutation for this, but that will take a some time to do, so **don't** expect that being released tomorrow.
+{.is-warning}

 Help translating the wiki in `Arabic`, `German`, `Spanish`, `French`, `Dutch` and `Portuguese`!

 To do so you need to do a couple of things.
-Download one of these files.
+Download one of these files below.

 * [About.md](https://github.com/Daan-Tutorials/wiki-translations/releases/download/v1/about.md)
 * [Actions.md](https://github.com/Daan-Tutorials/wiki-translations/releases/download/v1/Actions.md)